Tilikum (orca): Third death

-On February 24, 2010, Tilikum killed Dawn Brancheau, a 40-year-old SeaWorld trainer.
-Brancheau was killed following a Dine with Shamu show.
-The veteran trainer was rubbing Tilikum as part of a post-show routine when the orca grabbed her and pulled her into the water.
-SeaWorld stated that Tilikum had grabbed Brancheau by her ponytail, although some witnesses reported seeing him grab her by the arm or shoulder.
-He scalped her, then bit off her arm during the attack.
+On February 24, 2010, Tilikum killed 40-year-old veteran SeaWorld trainer Dawn Brancheau following a "Dine with Shamu" show.
+She was rubbing Tilikum in a post-show routine when the orca grabbed her and pulled her into the water.
+SeaWorld stated that Tilikum had grabbed Brancheau by her ponytail, although some witnesses reported that he grabbed her by the left arm or shoulder.
+He scalped her, then bit off her arm.
 Brancheau's autopsy indicated death by drowning and blunt force trauma.
-Brancheau's death resulted in a contentious legal case over the safety of working with orcas and the ethics of keeping live whales and other marine mammals in captivity.
+Brancheau's death prompted a legal case over the safety of working with orcas and the ethics of keeping marine mammals in captivity.

 Return to performing

 Tilikum returned to performing on March 30, 2011.
 High-pressure water hoses were used to massage him, rather than hands, and removable guardrails were used on the platforms, as OSHA restricted close contact between orcas and trainers, and reinforced workplace safety precautions after Brancheau's death.
 He was paired with his grandson Trua and was often seen performing alongside him during the finale of the new One Ocean show.
 He had on occasion been kept with his daughter Malia, or both Trua and Malia at the same time.
 In December 2011, he was put on hiatus from the shows following an undisclosed illness, and resumed performing in April 2012.